Key details

 Course structure

-The other half of your honours course (50%) consists of a research project so you gain expertise and experience in designing, conducting and communication research.
-You may be able to design and conduct an exciting independent scientific research project or join a project that a staff member is conducting.
+The other half of your Honours course (50%) consists of a research project that will see you gain expertise and experience in the designing, conducting, and communication of research.
+You may be able to design and conduct an exciting independent scientific research project, or join a project that is underway.
 Staff will guide you through the research process as your supervisors.
 In the first semester, you will write up a research proposal and present your proposal to staff.
-In the second semester, you will conduct your project and then write up your project as a research article and present your project at the Honours Research Conference.
-Some of our students have published their articles in scientific journals.
+In the second semester, you will work towards completing your project and then write it up in the style of a scientific journal article and present your findings at the Honours Research Conference.
+Some of our students have gone on to publish their articles in scientific journals.

 Unit type | Credit Points | Specific requirements |